 Examination of the era that led to the misleading phrase: "the fall of Rome."
-This course investigates Rome's interaction with various barbarian groups (e.g. Visigoths, Ostrogoths, Vandals, Burgundians, Langobards, Franks, and Huns) and its evolving strategy in dealing with them.
+This course investigates Rome's interaction with various barbarian groups and its evolving strategy in dealing with them.
 Considers the replacement of the western Roman empire by various successor states, the barbarian kingdoms, which eventually coalesced into early medieval Europe.
+3 Credits.